caterinaurban/Libra/README.md

 ### Experiment 2: Scalability-vs-Precision Tradeoff

 To reproduce the results shown in Table 2 one can use the script `configurations.sh` within Tool's `src/tool/` folder.
-This expects the full path to Tool's executable as input:

     > ./configurations.sh

 The script will generate the corresponding log files in Tool's `src/tool/tests/census/logs2`.
-These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Tool's `src/tool/tests/japanese/logs2` folder.
+These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Tool's `src/tool/tests/census/logs2` folder.

 > Please take note of the expected execution times before launching the script.
 On a less powerful machine than that used for our evaluation